Julian Assange Says WikiLeaks Will Share CIA Code With Tech Companies

 She added: "As we've said previously, Julian Assange is not exactly a bastion of truth and integrity."

-In the press conference, which was livestreamed online, Assange repeated WikiLeaks' assertion that the CIA has lost control of its vast collection or hacking techniques.
+In the news conference, which was livestreamed online, Assange repeated WikiLeaks' assertion that the CIA has lost control of its vast collection or hacking techniques.

 "This is an historic act of devastating incompetence to have created such an arsenal and stored it all in one place and not secured it," he said.

-Assange appeared in a dark suit and red tie, occasionally shuffling papers as he gave his lengthy remarks.
+Assange appeared in a dark suit and red tie, occasionally shuffling papers as he spoke.
 Over his shoulder, the WikiLeaks icon was present.

 He also suggested it was possible the CIA was using some of the tools against Americans, which is prohibited by law.
 He said WikiLeaks is investigating IP addresses associated with U.S. computers, to determine if they are "attack systems" controlled by the CIA or "victims" targeted by the CIA.